Nikola Kasabov

 Nikola Kirilov Kasabov also known as Nikola Kirilov Kassabov (Bulgarian: Никола Кирилов Касабов) is a Bulgarian and New Zealand computer scientist, academic and author.
 He is a professor emeritus of knowledge engineering at Auckland University of Technology, founding director of the Knowledge Engineering and Discovery Research Institute (KEDRI), George Moore Chair of Data Analytics at Ulster University, as well as visiting professor at both the Institute for Information and Communication Technologies (IICT) at the Bulgarian Academy of Sciences and Dalian University in China.

-He is also the founder and director of Knowledge Engineering Consulting.
+He is also the founder and director of Knowledge Engineering Consulting Ltd.

-Kasabov's research is primarily focused on computational intelligence, neuro-computing, bioinformatics, neuroinformatics, speech and image processing, data mining, knowledge representation and knowledge discovery.
+Overall Kasabov's research research has been inspired by Nature.
+He originated novel brain-inspired-, gene-inspired and quantum inspired information methods and systems with applications for computational intelligence, neuro-computing, bioinformatics, neuroinformatics, speech and image processing, data mining, knowledge representation and knowledge discovery.
 He has published research articles and books such as Foundations of Neural Networks, Fuzzy Systems, and Knowledge Engineering and Evolving Connectionist Systems: The Knowledge Engineering Approach.

 He is the recipient of multiple best paper awards along with the Asia Pacific Neural Network Assembly (APNNA) Excellent Service Award (2005), the Bayer Science Innovator Award (2007), the International Neural Network Society (INNS) Gabor Award (2012), the APNNA Outstanding Achievements Award (2012), the INNS Ada Lovelace Meritorious Service Award (2018), and the Research.com Computer Science in New Zealand Leader Award (2022 and 2023).

 Kasabov is a life fellow of the Institute of Electrical and Electronics Engineers (IEEE), and a fellow of the Royal Society of New Zealand, the INNS College of Fellows, the Asia-Pacific Artificial Intelligence Association (AAIA), as well as the Institute of IT Professionals.
 He is the co-founder and co-editor-in-chief of Evolving Systems and an editor of the Springer Series on Bio-/Neuro Systems.